gl1tterbomb/gl1tterbomb/README.md

  2. I need more Booster Gold fans or any DC/Marvel fans plsss ;-;

-3. Let u know Im not into eddsoworld, COD, FNF, and some other fandom ;-;
+3. Let u know Im not into eddsoworld, COD, FNF, Dandy world, and some other fandom ;-;

 My friends will force me to match with them  👍  👍